MatokHunt/7DTD/README.md

   * Can now be repaired using up to 5 forgedIron

 335: trash_can01
-  * Can now be repaired using up to 5 forgedIron
+  * Can now be repaired using up to 5 scrapIron (changed from forgedIron)
+  * Can now be picked up and moved by mining the block.

 349: fridge
   * Can now be repaired using up to 5 forgedIron

 365: airConditioner
   * Added scrapCable as a harvestable item with a probability of 0.1 to recieve 1

+517: rebar
+  * Removed stray 'xxx' text next to XML node

 840: fridgeTop
   * Can now be repaired using up to 5 forgedIron